pagkly/Zed/Investopedia4/Partnerships What You Should Know.md

 ### What types of businesses are best-suited for partnerships?

 Partnerships are often best for a group of professionals in the same line of work where each partner has an active role in running the business.
-These often include medical professionals, lawyers, accountants, consultants, finance & investing, and architects.
+These often include medical professionals, lawyers, accountants, consultants, [[Finance|finance]] & investing, and architects.